Two of those props are in indisputably fine fettle; the third, not so much.

-The not-at-all catchily named MQB A0 architecture is a smaller derivative of the firm’s ubiquitous mid-sized underpinnings and it is set to be the defining component in a raft of forthcoming models, not least the Arona SUV just announced by Seat.
+The not-at-all catchily named MQB A0 architecture is a smaller derivative of the firm’s ubiquitous mid-sized underpinnings and it is set to be the defining component in a raft of forthcoming models, not least the forthcoming Arona CUV.

 The new underside brings with it different dimensions, and a fresh look, too – one far more in keeping with the glossy styling of the Leon and Ateca.

 At least as important is an overhauled engine line-up.
 The previous Ibiza was the recipient of nearly 20 petrol and diesel motors in its lifetime, but none was deemed fit to be carried over.
-Instead, at launch, a trio of three-cylinder units constitute the new range, with a new 1.5-litre four-pot and a sprinkling of diesels to come later.
+Instead, a trio of three-cylinder units constitute the new range, a new 1.5-litre four-pot, and a couple of 1.6 TDIs make up the engine range.

 A better spread of performance and efficiency – not to mention refinement – ought to be at the centre of supermini’s improved criteria.